Historic Overview Fred Debruyne

 Biography

-He also won the Challenge Desgrange-Colombo competition three years running, from 1956 to 1958.
-This was the forerunner of the Super Prestige, later replaced by the UCI Ranking Points List.
+Fred De Bruyne also won the Challenge Desgrange-Colombo competition three years running, from 1956 to 1958.
+This was the forerunner of the Super Prestige Pernod, later replaced by the UCI Ranking Points List.

-After his professional cycling career he went on to become a popular TV sports commentator, a team manager, and finally a spokesman for the Panasonic cycling team.
+After his professional cycling career he went on to write several books about some of the most important Belgian cyclists of his era and became a popular TV sports commentator, a team manager, and finally a spokesman for the Panasonic cycling team.

 Badges